 Many of the edibles are ready to eat when detached from the ground.
-Wild mustard and dandelion greens, wild garlic and onions, wild sunflowers, chicory and periwinkle blue weed make fine spring salad greens.
+Wild mustard and dandelion greens, wild garlic and onions (pictured above), wild sunflowers, chicory and periwinkle blue weed make fine spring salad greens.
 Purslane, which goes well in granola and can be ground into flour, and green amaranth can also be eaten raw, and many berries, like sweet red and black raspberries, blackberries, mulberries, apples, plums and European barberries are great snacks as well as additions to salads.
 The savory tubers, stems, buds, flowers and leaves of day lilies are all edible.

-Nettle soup, made from young shoots and leaves that are also candidates for steaming or tea-making, is a staple of wild plant gatherers, and the leaves and flowers of clover-like sorrel plant makes a lemony soup.
+Nettle (pictured above) soup, made from young shoots and leaves that are also candidates for steaming or tea-making, is a staple of wild plant gatherers, and the leaves and flowers of clover-like sorrel plant makes a lemony soup.
 Sassafras is also used for soups.

 Nutritious, vitamin-rich teas can be prepared from rosa rugosa rose hips, coltsfoot plants or wintergreen.
 Periwinkle blue weed or roasted and ground chicory are caffeine-free coffee substitutes.
-When staghorn sumac berries ripen, a drink that resembles pink lemonade can be made from them.
+When staghorn sumac berries (pictured above) ripen, a drink that resembles pink lemonade can be made from them.

 Parts of sweetgum, wrinkled rose, white pin and shagbark hickory can be sweetened and made in to candy.